-Olympus E-M5 II versus Panasonic G85
+Olympus E-M5 II vs Panasonic G85

 The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
 Both the E-M5 II and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (8 percent) than the Olympus E-M5 II.
 Moreover, the G85 is markedly heavier (8 percent) than the E-M5 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|Olympus E-M5 II (⇒ rgt)||124 mm||85 mm||45 mm||469 g||310||YES||2015||1,099||latest||check|
+|Olympus E-M5 II»||124 mm||85 mm||45 mm||469 g||310||Y||Feb 2015||1,099||Olympus E-M5 II|

-|Panasonic G85 (⇒ lft)||128 mm||89 mm||74 mm||505 g||330||YES||2016||899||latest||check|
+|Panasonic G85«||128 mm||89 mm||74 mm||505 g||330||Y||Sep 2016||899||-||Panasonic G85|

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-While the two cameras under review share the same sensor size, the E-M5 II offers a slightly higher resolution of 15.9 megapixel, compared with 15.8 MP of the G85.
-This megapixel advantage translates into a 0.3 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the E-M5 II offers a slightly higher resolution of 15.9 megapixels, compared with 15.8 MP of the G85.
+This megapixels advantage translates into a 0.3 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the E-M5 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.76μm versus 3.77μm for the G85).
 Moreover, it should be noted that the G85 is a somewhat more recent model (by 1 year and 7 months) than the E-M5 II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
 Coming back to sensor resolution, it should be mentioned that the G85 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the G85, the E-M5 II has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).